lemonase/pastabot/README.md

 2. Click "New Application" button on top right, name it anything

-3. In you newly created application, go to the "Bot" tab on the left
+3. In the newly created application, go to the "Bot" tab on the menu on the left

 4. Under "Build A Bot" there will be a token label with a Copy button.
    Copy that token